Quick Answer: Should You Maintain, Migrate, Or Rebuild A Legacy Hybrid App?

 - Ship in controlled waves: start with internal testing, then staged rollout, then monitored production release.

-- Keep the evidence: record what changed, what was tested, which risks remain, and when the next modernization checkpoint happens.
+- Keep the evidence: record decisions, tests, incidents, remaining risks, and the next modernization checkpoint.

 How NextPage Helps With Legacy Hybrid App Modernization